Key Levers SAP is Pulling to Compel RISE and AI Adoption

 Based on SAP’s aspirations and their expectations conveyed to Wall Street, the changes made to the compensation structure for their salesforce, as well as the strategic alliances formed within their partner ecosystem, it is evident that SAP has gone all-in to aggressively push customers to RISE.
 As a result, we have seen SAP be forceful in its singular focus to drive customers to select RISE over the perpetual model.

-In addition to dedicating new roles to drive RISE adoption, changing the go-to-market ERP transformation strategy, and shifting the incentive structure for its salesforce, there has been notable leadership changes as well.
+In addition to dedicating new roles to drive RISE adoption (i.e., Head of RISE), changing the go-to-market strategy for ERP, and shifting the incentive structure for its salesforce, there have been notable leadership changes as well.
 SAP has appointed Dominik Asam as their new CFO, replacing Luka Mucic in the position.
-Mucic will remain a member of the Executive Board.
 Additionally, the new head of North America, Lloyd Adams, has stepped in following the departure of DJ Paoni.

 RISE vs. Perpetual Tactics